mrhigham/minimal-mistakes/_pages/foundations/classification/index.md

 ---
 title: "Classification"
-excerpt: "Using a common language to describe our interactive media will help us communicate more effectively."
+excerpt: "Using a common language to describe our interactives will help us communicate more effectively."
 ---

+{% include toc title="Interactives" %}

 Different classes of interactives present different requirements.
 These categories cover broad requirements and highlight key differences that might be considered during scoping and development stages.

-## Video player (single or multi-video)
+## Video player

 * Particularly low-level of engagement is required.
 Ideally users should be able to select video content within one touch.
 * This is a ‘serve’ experience.
 The primary question posed to the user is ‘Would you like to watch a video?’ not ‘What would you like to learn?’
 Avoid creating a ‘surf’ experience where the user is expected to explore and rummage for content like on a website.
 Leave that type of experience for outside of the exhibition space.
 The screen should be considered an object within the exhibition space and curated and edited accordingly.

-__‘Threat of volume’:__ Consider how audio could adversely affect the exhibition space, particularly quiet, sombre, or reflective spaces and ways to mitigate it (move screen to a more lively and noisy area, or provide headphones). one
+__‘Threat of volume’:__ Consider how audio could adversely affect the exhibition space, particularly quiet, sombre, or reflective spaces and ways to mitigate it (move screen to a more lively and noisy area, or provide headphones).
 {: .notice--warning}

 __Examples:__ ‘Artists at Work: Richard Stratton’ on Level 6 of _Nga Toi: Arts Te Papa_.